What are the Strategic Report and the Directors' Report?

 We have provided guidance on the requirements for Narrative Reporting in the form of a Practical Guide to the Strategic Report, which includes the Companies Act 2006 legislation requirements for the Strategic Report and Directors’ Report identified by nature and size of the company.

-Strategic report – all companies that are not small
+Strategic report – for all companies that are not small

 The strategic report should provide the readers of the annual report with a fair review of the company's business and a description of the principal risks it faces.
 The review should be balanced and comprehensive and, to the extent necessary for an understanding of the development, performance or position of the business, include analysis using financial Key Performance Indicators (KPIs).
 Large companies should also include non-financial KPIs in their analysis, where appropriate.